 Easily grown in average, medium moisture, well-drained soils in full sun.
 Will grow in some shade, but best flowering is in full sun.
 Best in humusy, organically rich soils with good drainage.
-This is a twining vine that needs a support structure upon which to grow.
+This is a twining vine that needs a support structure upon which to grow unless allowed to sprawl as a ground cover.
 Prune as needed immediately after flowering.
-Although deciduous in the St. Louis area, it will retain some foliage (semi-evergreen to evergreen) in warm winter climates (USDA Zone 8 and above).
+Although deciduous in the St. Louis area, it will retain some foliage (semi-evergreen) in warm winter climates (USDA Zone 8 and above).

 Excellent vine for trellises, arbors and fences.